-Applications determined by administrative review to be eligible for funding will go through a rigorous external peer review process.
+Applications deemed eligible for funding will go through a rigorous external peer review process.
 Factors considered when reviewing applications include:

-- Scientific merit, technical feasibility, innovation, and project relevance to the mission of the American Lung Association - Applicant's education, experience, and recommendation letters - Research environment and mentorship plan - Likelihood that the applicant will engage in an ongoing career in interstitial lung health research - Department Chair (or equivalent) letter clearly assuring faculty or professional research appointment with demonstrated institutional commitment before the start of an award.
+- Scientific merit, technical feasibility, innovation, and project relevance to the mission of the American Lung Association and AAAAI. - Applicant's education, experience, and recommendation letters. - Research environment and resources. - Likelihood that the applicant will engage in an ongoing career in lung health research. - Department Chair (or equivalent) letter clearly assuring faculty appointment with demonstrated institutional commitment before the start of an award.